Complex Valued Deep Operator Network (DeepONet) $[\mathcal{G}]$ for Three Dimensional Maxwell's Equations: $\mathcal{G} \in \mathbb{C}^{m \times n}$: Acknowledgments

 \section{Acknowledgments}

 We gratefully acknowledge the financial support from Hypercomp Inc. This research was partially conducted using computational resources and services at the Center for Computation and Visualization (OSCAR) at Brown University.
 Additionally, we thank the AFOSR Grant FA9550-23-1-0671 for supporting the purchase of modern GPU hardware.
+Finally, we thank the valuable insights and support from Prof. George Em Karniadakis at Brown University.